Judge won't make official OK contracts with LGBT language

-Judge Donald Johnson dismissed the case Monday, saying the law is unclear what the attorney general’s authority is in reviewing the contracts.
+Judge Donald Johnson dismissed the case, saying the law doesn’t spell out clearly what the attorney general’s authority is in reviewing the contracts and whether Attorney General Jeff Landry’s role is only “ministerial” in nature, as the governor’s office suggested.

-Gov. John Bel Edwards’ lawyer, Matthew Block, says the governor intends to appeal the decision.
+“I believe the law is uncertain, that it does not provide the court with a clear path,” the Baton Rouge state district judge said.

-The Democratic governor issued an executive order in April requiring a clause barring discrimination based on sexual orientation and gender identity to be included in most state contracts.
+Edwards’ lawyer, Matthew Block, said the governor intends to appeal the decision.

 Most Read Stories